How to budget money effectively?

 1.Understand your current financial situation

-Before you start making your own budget, you have to fully understand your current financial situation for you to fully develop and establish a realistic budget.
+Before you start making your own budget, you have to fully understand your current financial situation for you to fully develop and establish a realistic strategy.

 Check your assets

 First, you have to think and check all things that you have or we can call this as your personal assets.
-This includes your car, home, job, bank accounts, investments and so on.
-Just think on those assets that you fully own.
+This may include your car, home, job, bank accounts, investments and so on.

 Determine your income